 Me ethod of Inspection Reason for Rejection a.
 Try to lift the steering in line with the steering column and note the movement at centre of steering wheel. a.
 Excessive movement of centre of steering wheel in line with steering column (end float).
 Note: Certain types of steering column might show some movement not due to excessive wear, e.g. those fitted with universal joints or flexible couplings b.
 Push steering wheel away and then pull it towards you.
 Note any side play. b.
 Excessive side play indicating worn top bearings or insecure top mounting bracket.
-C. While steering wheel is rotated, check for deterioration in any flexible coupling or universal joint of steering column. c.
-A flexible coupling or universal joint deteriorated, worn or insecure. d.
+C. While steering wheel is rotated, check for deterioration in any flexible coupling or universal joint of steering column. d.
 Where practical, check any clamp bolts for presence and security of locking devices.
 (These may be located in the engine compartment or under chassis). d.
 A coupling clamp bolt or locking device loose or missing.